About the Artist

 Trudy Montgomery's vibrant, expressionist paintings portray an active vitality and freedom of spirit.
 Her tendency towards pure, bold colour - often on an immersive scale - is influenced by the light and space of California where she lived for 14 years.
 She draws inspiration from her travels, both inner and outer, and sees her work as spiritual landscapes depicting the unseen - an inner experience of the world.
 Working from a meditative state of action, she uses the possibilities of paint to convey in the abstract what is, so often, inexpressible via words.

 Trudy was born in Bristol, England in 1970 and has studied in the UK, France and USA.
 Following a degree in political science, she worked in technology companies in Silicon Valley during the dotcom era.
 Embracing her passion for modern and contemporary art, she deepened her studies of art history and painting on the West Coast, founding a boutique art advisory firm, Blue Tangerine Art, in 2005 to help new and experienced collectors source contemporary art.
 Realising she was looking for a painting she had herself yet to make, Trudy began painting full time in 2009.
 Her work has since been exhibited in London, Dubai, Los Angeles and Berlin.
 She returned to the UK in 2012 and now lives and works from an idyllic corner of West Cornwall.

-Trudy's artistic influences include American and British abstract painters including Richard Diebenkorn, Helen Frankenthaler, Franz Kline, Georgia O'Keefe, Howard Hodgkins, Terry Frost, Patrick Heron, Peter Lanyon and Sandra Blow.
+Trudy's artistic influences include American and British abstract painters including Richard Diebenkorn, Helen Frankenthaler, Franz Kline, Sandra Blow, Howard Hodgkin, Terry Frost, Patrick Heron and Peter Lanyon.
 She credits her most influential teacher as Robin Child, whose own professor studied under Walter Sickert.